 6. Eliminates Boredom

+Talking about the past can offer relief from boredom, especially for seniors who are less mobile.
+It can take their mind off their current situation and help them relive more active days.
 Memories can provide laughter and entertainment for seniors, their family members, and caregivers.
-Prompting senior reminiscing can be done one-on-one or in group therapy sessions.
-Since "laughter is the best medicine," generating happy memories can make every day lighter for everyone that joins in.
+Since “laughter is the best medicine,” generating happy memories can make every day lighter for everyone who joins in.

 7. Improves Communication Skills